Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Stochastic Numerical Methods

 \subsection{Inertial Regime}

 In the inertial regime, we formulate the time-step integration of the fluctuating hydrodynamics of equation~\ref{equ:fluct_hydro_fluid} in terms of stochastic dynamics of the vector potential $\Phi$ in equation~\ref{equ:Phi_fluct_hydro} and~\ref{equ:Phi_fluct_hydro_sph_harmonics}.
-We use the time-step update in terms of the spherical harmonics coefficients of $\Phi$,
+We use a time-step update in terms of the spherical harmonics coefficients of $\Phi$ given by